Single Beds, Double Beds, King size Beds or Super Kingsize Beds, what Size Bed Should You Choose?

-The length of a standard UK standard double bed is only 190cm (6ft 3”), so anyone taller than 5ft 11” (180cm) should really opt for one that is 200cm (6ft 6”) in length.
-A UK king size bed measures 200cm in length, as does a super king size, so either of these options would be preferable.
+The length of a standard UK standard double bed is only 190cm (6ft 3”), so anyone taller than 5ft 11” (180cm) should opt for one that is 200cm (6ft 6”) in length.
+A UK king-size bed measures 200cm in length, as does a super king size, so either of these options would be preferable.

 If you’re a particularly tall person, some bed manufacturers make products that are 215cm (7ft 0”) in length.
 Custom sizes are also available.

-The majority of British couples still sleep in a standard double size bed which is only 135cm (4ft 6”) wide.
+The majority of British couples still sleep in a standard double-size bed which is only 135cm (4ft 6”) wide.
 This provides each user with just 67.5cm or about 2ft 3” of space each which is less than we give a baby in a cot!
 It’s certainly very cosy for two people and with so little room to move, you’re more likely to disturb your partner every time you change position, resulting in a poor night’s sleep.
-However, some couples prefer to sleep in close proximity to each other, claiming that it improves intimacy compared to sleeping in a much bigger bed where you literally have to go searching for your partner!
+However, some couples prefer to sleep near each other, claiming that it improves intimacy compared to sleeping in a much bigger bed where you have to go searching for your partner!

 Although the illustration below shows two people sharing a small double (120cm or 4ft wide) bed, we would only suggest this size as an occasional bed for two people.
 This size would be more suitable for a single user, especially with UK studies showing that we’re getting bigger and heavier due to our diet and sedentary lifestyles!